JTaal/Calcium-flux-data-analysis/README.md

 1. Perform Pseudo flat-field correction
 2. Convert conditions into seperate .tiff files (or other format supported by ICY | With seperated channels!)
 3. Segment cells using HK-means (B cell settings provided) on the last frame.
-4. Delete all non functional ROIs
+4. Delete all non functional ROIs (False positives/Contaminations/Incomplete border cells/Untrackable cells)
 5. Track cell shape using Active Contours on reversed sequence (Brightfield tracking setting) or use protocol to batch track an entire folder of sequences.